 This material by Parties of the EGI-Engage Consortium is licensed under a Creative Commons Attribution 4.0 International License.
 The EGI-Engage project is co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142 http://go.egi.eu/eng

-Work other than software that cannot be reused without explicit permission Copyright © 2015-2017 Parties of the EGI-Engage Consortium.
+Work other than software that cannot be reused without explicit permission: Copyright © 2015-2017 Parties of the EGI-Engage Consortium.
 The EGI-Engage project is co-funded by the European Union (EU) Horizon 2020 program under Grant number 654142.

-For scientific publications generated by efforts funded by the project
+For scientific publications generated by efforts funded by the project:

 To acknowledge EGI and the project This work used the EGI Infrastructure and is co-funded by the EGI-Engage project (Horizon 2020) under Grant number 654142.